-Zeppole are a type of fry bread that is typically small and round.
-Traditional zeppole are deep-fried until the outsides are crispy, leaving the insides light and airy.
+Zeppole is a type of fry bread that is typically small and round.
+Traditional zeppoles are deep-fried until the outsides are crispy, leaving the insides light and airy.
 Most zeppole are then coated in powdered sugar.

 These are a versatile treat.
 Zeppole could be covered in cinnamon sugar or drizzled with chocolate.

-They can be dipped in a chocolate or fruit dipping sauce o they can be filled with custards, jellies, and creams and topped with whipped topping or frosting.
+They can be dipped in a chocolate or fruit dipping sauce or they can be filled with custards, jellies, and creams and topped with whipped topping or frosting.

-So, how do you reheat zeppole?
+So, what is the best way of reheating zeppole?
 The best way to reheat zeppole is to wrap them in aluminum foil and heat them in the oven at 350°F for about 10 minutes.
 If they’re frozen, you’ll have to bake them for 45 minutes at 350°F.